January 3, 2018

 The bottom line is that, in 2017, the net neutrality debate stood in for many other, less accessible debates in American politics – debates over ISP monopoly power, corporate control of media and speech, and whether open access to the internet is becoming a right due to all citizens.
 It was often difficult for advocates on each side to separate these questions, and many disagreed on whether they even ought to be separate.

 North Carolina’s Attorney General, Josh Stein, is one of 18 state attorneys general who signed a letter, prior to the Dec.
 14 decision, asking the FCC to reconsider repealing the regulations.
-Some of those states (though not, to date, NC), have announced their intention to sue the FCC on the grounds that the repeal violates the Administrative Procedure Act, which prohibits agencies from issuing “arbitrary and capricious” rules.
-Such a suit would have to overcome the so-called “Chevron deference” test, in which courts look to see “whether the agency’s answer is based on a permissible construction of the statute.”
+Some of those states (including NC), have sued the FCC on the grounds that the repeal violates the Administrative Procedure Act, which prohibits agencies from issuing “arbitrary and capricious” rules.
+To succeed, the suit will have to overcome the so-called “Chevron deference” test, in which courts look to see “whether the agency’s answer is based on a permissible construction of the statute.”

 We’re not aware of any ISPs having issued any substantive policy changes in the immediate wake of the decision.
 Comcast, an ISP under close scrutiny in the net neutrality debate, is bound by a 2011 consent decree (related to its purchase of NBCUniversal) to observe rules similar to the 2015 regulations for at least another year anyway.